LuistheLuis/EngineeringUp_Portfolio/index.md

-﻿# billy, THe just better car
+﻿# billy, The just better car
 I am working on billy my code powered car.
 Ive worked with the R3 Arduino board the microcontroller.
 I coded and programed the microcontroller to make billy alive.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |